 You do not have to spend hours on the public transport system being squashed up against other commuters.
 You also don’t have to worry about sitting for hours in traffic.
 The reclamation of your commute actually gives you more time to have a shower in the morning or enjoy a healthy breakfast.

 You get to choose to settle into your work without being stressed out or rushed into your seat.
 This time, your commute goes as far as where your computer is, and it’s far less stressful to do this.
 You can answer the emails you didn’t get to yesterday, and you can set your objectives in the morning so that you are set up for the day.

 Time management is far easier without a commute to factor in, too, and this can make you a much better leader.

 When you work for someone else, they are in charge of your future – kind of.
 You must get in touch with them and talk to them about your goals and how you plan to expand on your learning.
 When you are the business leader, you are in full control of your future.

-Now, your staff are turning to you for guidance.
+Now, your staff is turning to you for guidance.
 You’re in control of the future of other people and that’s a big deal!
-It can help to get the right training and educational courses booked in with LMS consultants.
+It can help to get the right training and educational courses booked with LMS consultants.

 3. Design Your Workspace

 It’s one of the most exciting pieces of the work-from-home puzzles.
 You get to design and create your own space in which you can work.
 No longer do you have to deal with pale walls and fluorescent strip lighting?

 Your office has to reflect the things that make you feel calm and able to work in the best way you know how.
 Separating your work from your home life is so important, and you can do this when you are paying attention to your environment.

 It’s not always easy to do it, but it will help you to grow your business.
 There is a very thin veil between your home life and your working brain, and you have to consciously separate them if you want to successfully work from home.